BayoDev/Twitch-Best-Of/README.md

 <a name="custom"></a>
 ## Customize

-You can customize some part of the code by modifying the config.ini file in the /res folder
+You can customize some part of the video by modifying the config.ini file in the /res folder

 OUTPUT | DESCRIPTION
 ------ | -----------